SerbanL/Boris2/README.md

 The most straightforward type of contribution is in the form of new computational modules.
 A simple procedure can be followed to add self-contained modules.
 Similar procedures are in place for adding new types of computational meshes and material parameters.
 Documentation on these will be uploaded soon.

-# Compiling
+# Building From Source

-Instructions to follow.
+Instructions will be provided soon.